MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

 ## Profile settings

-1. Select on your name in the top right corner of the portal.
-You will see:
+1. Select on your name in the top right corner of the portal to display profile information:
     - Your Name
     - Your email
     - "My Mycrosoft account" link
     - "Switch Directory" link
     - Sign in with another account, or sign out entirely
     - An ellipse button.
-Click on it to see more options
+Click for more options

         ![Ellipse button](../../Linked_Image_Files/three-point-personal-account.png)